pierreericgarcia/rspb-doc/docs/first-steps.md

 Because the `<Step/>` component focuses only on the functional part.
 Which means that this component nearly do zero rendering (only a `<div/>` to encapsulate its children).

 That's why the code can look a little verbose.
-But by only managing the position and the state of the step, the `<Step/>` component allow you to create highly customizable steps in your progress bar.
+But by only managing the position and the state of the step, the `<Step/>` component allow you to create highly customizable steps in your progress bars.
 To learn more on this, read the guide on [how to create custom steps](/docs/custom-step-guide).

 One of the killer feature of the `<Step/>` component is that it handles transition.
 You can use built-ins transition using the `transition` props.
-Also you can create your own transition.
+Or you can create your own transition.
 And yes, there's a guide for [that](/docs/step-transition-guide).